jjmaldonis/obsidian-audio-notes/README.md

 I will then send you an API key to use, and you'll be able to start generating transcripts!

 If you are overloading the service, I may ask you to slow down your requests so other people can use the service and get their transcripts quickly.

-Currently, only English is supported.
-If you would like to have transcriptions in a different language, please email me.